wumphlett/Eclair/docs/REQFILE.md

 - **Specification**: Each modifier should specify its source and value.

 ## Discord Commands
+*Note that only a mod will need to use the optional `[user]` argument.
+Normal users will default these commands to be performed on themselves.*
 - **Upload a file**: `!req upload`
   - Attach your .yaml file to the Discord message.
-  - Use `!req upload [user]` to upload a file for someone else.
-If no user is specified, it will automatically add the reqfile to you.
+  - Use `!req upload [user]`
 - **View files**: `!req view`
   - Displays all of your uploaded requirement files.
 - **Copy a file**: `!req copy [user]`